yudidwisaputra71/streamtfhd/README.md

 You can open it from the browser through `http://localhost:8080`

 ## The backend logs
-You can read the backend logs through `streamtfhd-backend/app.log` file; or from the settings, logs tab, in the web app.
+You can read the backend logs through `streamtfhd-backend/app.log` file; or from the settings, logs, in the web app.

 # Quick Setup And Installtion
 Comming soon....